-- 2 The relevant sections are Part 3 S16 -19A and 23-24 of The Licensing Act 2003 and section 4 of The Licensing Act 2003 in particular the Licensing Objectives: - The prevention of crime and disorder; - Public Safety - The prevention of public nuisance; and - The protection of children from harm - 3.
+- 2 The relevant sections are Part 3 S16 -24 of The Licensing Act 2003 and section 4 of The Licensing Act 2003 in particular the Licensing Objectives: - The prevention of crime and disorder; - Public Safety - The prevention of public nuisance; and - The protection of children from harm - 3.
 The application has been correctly advertised in the local press and notices displayed at the premises for the required period. - 4.
-There is 1 representation received from responsible authorities. - 5.
-There are no representations from other parties. - 6.
+There are no representations received from responsible authorities. - 5.
+There are five representations from other parties. - 6.
 The table below illustrates the relevant representations which have been received